This is a guide covering bulb mode in photography.

 - Press the drive button located on the camera body

-- Press down on the multi selector and choose remote commander
+- Press down on the multi selector and choose a remote commander

-- Then press the centre part of the multi-selector
+- Then press the center part of the multi-selector

 Always make sure that you’re pointing the remote control at the Infrared sensor at the front part of the camera to operate it.

-This piece of equipment is considered a luxury since it does offer flexibility and versatility at the price of.
+This piece of equipment is considered a luxury since it does offer flexibility and versatility at the price.
 Well expensiveness, although some are under 20 dollars.
 Also bring extra batteries, just in case.